 The Ho Chi Minh Complex provided fascinating insight into the humble, bare-bones lifestyle of “Uncle Ho.”
 It’s certainly a different perspective for US veterans who may once have envisioned having the Viet Cong leader in their gunsights.

-I recommend touring the war-related sites on your own.
+I recommend touring the Vietnam war-related sites on your own.
 For today’s young generation in Hanoi, the war is just another page from the history books.
 As the mother of a grad student about the same age, I found I had a lot of common ground with my guide as we discussed our families and goals for the future.